Muulfz/COW/README.md

 # Project COW [![Version](https://img.shields.io/badge/version-1.0%3A0-green)](https://github.com/DasDarki/COW)

+> :warning: This Project is in the absolute Alpha.
+Please report any bugs to the issue page [here](https://github.com/DasDarki/COW/issues).
+Thanks in advanced!

 COW stands for **C**Sharp **O**nset **W**rapper and is - as the name says - a Wrapper for the LUA API for Onset Servers.

 ## Features